Taskmaster VR is a hilarious, well-designed VR experience that perfectly recreates the delightfully absurd world of the beloved show

 I had never heard of Taskmaster, the British comedy show, before playing Taskmaster VR.
 But within minutes of starting the game, I was hooked on its unique hilarious concept.
 The show pits contestants against simple tasks given by 'Taskmaster' Greg Davies, who then judges their efforts along with his 'assistant' Alex Horne.

-Follow me on Meta and get this game with a 15% discount using my Taskmaster VR referral code here.
+Get this game with a 10% discount using my Taskmaster VR affiliate code

 VR is the perfect medium to turn this into an interactive game.
 You play as a contestant in the virtual world recreating the Taskmaster house and studio set.
 Greg and Alex's banter and commentary felt so authentic, it was like being a part of the actual show.
 Their virtual avatars mimic the comedians' mannerisms and tone perfectly.
 The gameplay revolves around completing silly tasks within time limits, spread across 5 episodes.
 Locations include the backyard, shed, laboratory and TV studio set.
 Tasks can involve anything from stacking things so an egg can travel safely for as much as it can to controlling a robot through an elaborate obstacle filled course.
 Completing a task is easier said than done due to the intentionally absurd constraints.